Home | Saltwater Flies | Fly Tying Materials | Saltwater Fly Fishing Accessories

 Ordering Instructions, Shipping rates, Your Satisfaction Guaranteed | Site Map

 Over the years there have been plenty of columns and articles featuring handy tips and advice for folks on making small tools and accessories for fly tying and other crafts, as well as for repairing, and maintaining fishing tackle and the like.
-On this page, I'd like to share with you some of the "tricks of the trade" that this humble fly tier and angler has learned over the years.
-Some of these are my own ideas, and plenty of them have been "borrowed" from other fly tiers and anglers - I'll certainly try to give credit where credit is due.
+On this page, I'd like to share with you some of the "tricks of the trade" that I've learned over the years.
+Some of these are my own ideas, and plenty of them have been borrowed from other fly tiers and anglers - I'll certainly try to give credit where credit is due.
 Some of these things will probably seem obvious to anyone who's tied flies for a while; my hope for this page is really just to illustrate some of these "tips" that other tiers might find useful or interesting. - Chris Windram

 The best fly tying bodkins on my bench are usually the handcrafted ones.
 There's one with a handle made out of driftwood that my good friend and fishing mentor Don McCue made for me.
 Don's out in Montana now guiding trout fishing trips under the big sky.
 When he's not reeling in big trout, Don collects bits of driftwood from the riverbends and makes beautiful things out of them.
 There's a very sweet one made out of a length from an old split-bamboo fly rod that was given to me by a very kind and considerate customer.
 The ones with the staghorn handles were made by D.L.Goddard.
 I remember DL used to sell these at the fly fishing shows that go on here on the east coast in the wintertime - I recall paying about twenty bucks apiece for those, and they are worth every penny.
 The staghorn handles fit the hand really nicely and don't roll around on the bench too much.
 They each have their uses; if you want to make some of these yourself just go to a sewing supply store and get a small assortment of needles, find or make some handles that suit you, then drill holes in the handles and set the needles into them with some strong epoxy.
 I like to have a variety bodkins on hand, and it's nice to have some variety in the length of the handle, and also in the stiffness of the needle.